nadavbabin/htz-dotfiles/README.md

 # Haaretz Config Files

-This repository contains a collection of config files used for creating a baseline for developer cooperation.
+This repository contains a collection of configuration files used for creating a baseline for developer cooperation.

 ## Git
-Clone the repo and dun the `.instConf` script and answer the prompts.
+Clone the repo, run the `installGitConf` script and answer the prompts.

-A `.gitconfig` file will be written to your home direrctory.
+A `.gitconfig` file will be written to your home directory.
 If one already existed, it will be backed up as `old.gitconfig`

+The `installCompletions` script will automatically setup git commands and branch name auto completion for bash.

 ## Editorconfig
 EditorConfig helps developers define and maintain consistent coding styles between different editors, IDEs and computers.
-Additionally, it helps minimizing redundent whitespace diffs in version control systems, which are simply caused by differences in editor settings.
+Additionally, it helps minimizing redundant whitespace diffs in version control systems, which are simply caused by differences in editor settings.

-To maintain consistency, each repository should contain an `.editorconfig` file identical to the one in this repo, at its root.
+To maintain consistency, each repository should contain an `.editorconfig` file identical to the one in this repository, at its root.

-Editorconfig plugins are available for all major IDEs and text editors:
+EditorConfig plugins are available for all major IDEs and text editors:
 - [WebStorm](https://www.jetbrains.com/help/webstorm/2016.1/configuring-code-style.html#editorconfig)
 - [InteliJ IDEA](https://www.jetbrains.com/help/idea/2016.1/code-style.html#EditorConfig)
 - [Eclipse](https://github.com/ncjones/editorconfig-eclipse): https://github.com/ncjones/editorconfig-eclipse